hund030/TeamsFx_Wiki_review/Available-actions-in-Teams-Toolkit.md

 ### The page describes the available actions that can be used in `teamsapp.yml` and `teamsapp.local.yml` in Teams Toolkit.

-### For information
+### Links to more information

-For more information on Teams Toolkit v5.0 pre-release, visit [Teams Toolkit v5.0 pre-release guide](https://aka.ms/teamsfx-v5.0-guide).
+For information on Teams Toolkit v5.0 pre-release, visit [Teams Toolkit v5.0 pre-release guide](https://aka.ms/teamsfx-v5.0-guide).

 For information on lifecycles, visit [Lifecycles](https://aka.ms/teamsfx-v5.0-guide#lifecycles).